 4. Bite the bullet and outsource

 If you really can’t make any progress, you might have to accept that you need to focus on working for clients and generating income.
 Ask people you trust for recommendations for people who can help you achieve your marketing goals.
-After all, as a freelancer you are a business and sometimes businesses have to spend money – you can’t bootstrap all the time…
+After all, as a consultant you are a business and sometimes businesses have to spend money – you can’t bootstrap all the time…